Construction of solutions for a critical elliptic system of Hamiltonian type: Introduction

 and

-It is shown that the error term destroys the main terms in the above expansions.
-Instead, inspired by \cite{PWY}, we employ local Pohozaev identities to determine the location of bubbles.
-More details could be found in Section 3.
+It is shown that the error terms can dominate the main terms in the above expansions.
+Instead, inspired by \cite{PWY}, we employ local Pohozaev identities to determine the location of the bubbles.
+More details are provided in Section 3.